NTNU-IMT/stormbird/book/src/different_versions/python_interface.md

 # Python interface
 The Python interface to Stormbird is made using a Rust library called [PyO3](https://pyo3.rs/).
 As a general principle, there is a one-to-one relationship between the functionality available in Python and Rust equivalent functionality.
 That is, names are kept identical in both languages, and the programming constructs are kept as similar as possible (e.g, data structures in Rust becomes classes in Python, etc.)

-However, not all of the Rust library has a Python interface.
-The plan is generally to only implement what is needed when using the library in a *high-level* setting.

 ## Installation

-At the moment, the Python interface is distributed as a [wheel file](https://pythonwheels.com/).
-It can be installed in the usual way using pip, by running the following command in a terminal:
+To build and install the package, it is necessary to have a Rust compiler installed on your system as well as Python.
+With this in place, in should be as easy as a normal pip installation.

+For instance, you can navigate to the `pystormbird` folder in a terminal and execute

 ```
-pip install [path-to-wheel-file]
+pip install .
 ```

 ## Examples
 Examples of how to use the Python functionality can be found in the [tutorial chapter](./../tutorials/tutorials.md).

-## Still some JSON input and output
+## Still a lot of JSON input and output
-Some of the Python interface still relies on JSON strings as both input and output.
-This choice is made because it avoids having to update the Python interface when there is change to the Rust code.
-This is particularly practical when the library is evolving.
-Generally speaking, JSON strings are used as alternatives to passing in variables directly in initialization functions for classes.
+Only a limited set of the Rust library has a direct Python interface.
+For instance, data structures that primarily contains input, and which are therefore not needed directly in a high-level interfaces (such as `builder` structures) do not have a direct implementation in `pystormbird`.
+It is generally seen as uncesseary as the same settings can be passed as JSON strings, which are then deserialized into the right structures on the Rust side.
+Avoiding a direct Python implementation drastically reduces the development overhead when, for instance, something changes in the core library.

-As such, even when using the Python interface to Stormbird, the task is often to create and pass in JSON strings to, for instance, initializer methods to create new objects.
+As such, even when using the Python interface to Stormbird, the task is often to create and pass in the right formatted JSON strings to, for instance, initializer methods to create new objects.
 This is, however, fairly simple as Python has excellent support for converting dictionaries into JSON strings.

-The JSON-part of the interface might be removed in future versions, when the interface has stabilized, and it is "safe" to implement a direct Python API.
+In addition, the `stormbird_setup` library can ease the creating of JSON strings in most situations.

 An example of how this works is shown below, where a multi-element foil model for a Stormbird simulation is created from input data that is set up as Python dictionaries, which are then converted to a JSON string: